 Authored by Ruud van der Velden

-Moreover, by means of Royal Decree-Law 16/2020, in force from 30 April, the Government approved, through an urgent legislative procedure and further to the input received from, inter alia, the Governing Body of the Judiciary and the General Councils of Lawyers and Court bailiffs, a number of procedural and organizational measures aimed at speeding up the operation of the Administration of Justice once the lockdown (and the suspension of judicial proceedings) is lifted.
+Moreover, by means of Royal Decree-Law 16/2020, in force from 30 April, the Government approved, through an urgent legislative procedure and further to the input received from, inter alia, the Governing Body of the Judiciary and the General Councils of Lawyers and Court bailiffs, a number of procedural and organizational measures aimed at speeding up the operation of the Administration of Justice once the lockdown (and the suspension of judicial proceedings) be lifted.

 Authored by Inmaculada Lorenzo